 All medicines are stored in and administered from the Main Office, with the exception of inhalers, diphenhydramine (Benadryl), and epinephrine injectors (EpiPen), which are kept in a secure area of the child's classroom.
 In order to be admitted into class on the first day of school, students requiring EpiPens or inhalers must have the necessary paperwork and two current EpiPens/inhalers.

 The school endeavors to make sure children receive medicine when required and may only administer labeled prescription medicines or over-the-counter medication in its original/most recent container.
 All prescription medication must be accompanied by a signed permission form.
 Prescription authorization must be renewed every year.
 The same forms must be filled out and turned in at least 1 day prior to departure for overnight field trip medications.
 A parent/guardian must pick up medication at the end of the school year or they will be properly disposed of within a week after the end of school.

-Our policy on over-the-counter topical medication prohibits the use of bug spray.
-However, we do permit sunscreen in stick form only.
-Sunscreen will be applied to students enrolled in our Aftercare program before they engage in outdoor activities in the late afternoon, ensuring their protection.
-To uphold the safety and welfare of all students, we kindly ask parents to contact the Director at least 24 hours in advance for any requests regarding over-the-counter medication or topical ointments.
-Completion of the required paperwork and adherence to instructions are mandatory to comply with our protocols and maintain accurate records.vOur complete Student Medical Support Policy (Page 53) can be found in the policies section of this handbook.
+Our complete Student Medical Support Policy (Page 53) can be found in the policies section of this handbook.